joeyklee/bc-climate-explorer/examples/create-new-controller/README.md

 this.htmlModulePath = './awesome.html';
 ```

-The index and module ids should look like this
+The index and module id strings should look like this
 ```
 panel-<module-name>-<index/module>
 ```